NicholasConnors/AI-Assisted-Music-Editor/README.md

 # MAIS202-Final-Project
 Creating a simple webpage-based melody editor with helpful AI suggestions.

+### Web app:

+Bandmate is an in-browser music editor with integrated AI suggestions in the same vein as predictive text.

+The design of the Bandmate music editor was very much <strike>ripped off of</strike> inspired by [BeepBox]("https://www.beepbox.co/").
+I essentially wanted to make a similar and simpler webapp but with AI integration.

 ### Resources used:

 The Midicsv and Csvmidi exe files are from http://www.fourmilab.ch/webtools/midicsv/.
 Copyright info (public domain) found at the bottom of the page.